lozog/reddit-savedlink-praw/readme.md

 # Reddit Saved List Organizer

 ## Deployment
-1. Rename userCOPY.py to user.py, then fill in user and pw with login details
+1. Rename userCOPY.py to user.py, then fill in user and pw with Reddit login details
 2. run db_create.py to set up the database

 ## Usage